munificent/craftinginterpreters/book/hash-tables.md

 More specifically, the *average-case* lookup time is constant.
 Worst-case performance can be, well, worse.
-In practice, it's easy to avoid degenerate behavior and stay on the fast path.
+In practice, it's easy to avoid degenerate behavior and stay on the happy path.

 </aside>